iluwatar/java-design-patterns/claim-check-pattern/ReadME.md

 - You must have persistent storage and reliable messaging platform.

 ## Tutorials

+### Workflow
+We are building call cost calculator system.
+Producer class will generate call usage details and send it to kafka topic after each 5 secs.
+Consumer class will read this data from kafka topic and calculate cost.
+It then store its result in storage.
+First, usage-detail-sender creates a message, sends message header to Kafka topic usage-detail, and drops an entire message to the local file system.
+Kafka then sent this message header to the usage-cost-processor service.
+It will read the entire message with the help of the header, perform its operation, and drop the result to the local system.

 ### Setup
 - Make sure your system is windows.
 - Run everything as administrator.